Event Bus¶

 self.level += 1

-self.tree.events.emit(PlayerLevelledUp(player=self, new_level=self.level))
+self.tree.events.publish(PlayerLevelledUp(player=self, new_level=self.level))

 Handler (nodes/player_hud.py excerpt):